Emergent self-inhibition governs the landscape of stable states in complex ecosystems: Computing the likelihoods and biomass of stable states

-We first generate a random interaction matrix $A$ with mean $\mu$ and standard deviation $\sigma$.
-Below, we describe the algorithm we use to compute likelihoods and biomasses for different stable states corresponding to a chosen interaction matrix $A$.
-We initialize all species with abundances sampled from a uniform distribution between $0$ and $1$.
-We then solve the GLV equations using the \texttt{Radau} method which has adaptive time steps.
+To find stable states, we start by initializing all species with abundances sampled from a uniform distribution between $0$ and $1$.
+We then solve the GLV equations using the \texttt{Radau} method, which has adaptive time steps.
 After running the simulation for sufficient time until $t=300$, we check whether we have reached a stable, uninvasible steady state in the following ways:

 \textit{Identifying surviving species.}---To determine steady state convergence, we first identify the surviving species.
 In our numerical simulations, species abundances never reach exactly zero, and species that are destined to go extinct may nevertheless take a long time to do so.
 To ascertain which species are on their way to extinction, we scan over extinction threshold abundances for surviving species over a wide range between $10^{-5}$ and $10^{-1}$.
+For most initial conditions, a threshold of $10^{-5}$ successfully identifies the surviving species.
 We begin by checking for feasibility.
 We start with a threshold of $10^{-5}$.
 We then classify all species with abundances above this threshold as surviving species.
-From the surviving species, we construct a reduced interaction matrix $A_{\text{reduced}}$ that contains only the surviving species.
+From the surviving species, we construct a reduced interaction matrix $A_{\text{reduced}}$ that contains only the surviving species ; note that the diagonal elements of this matrix are $A_{ii} = r_i/K_i$.
 We then compute the steady-state abundances using the fixed point conditions of the GLV model in Eq.~\eqref{eq:GLVEq} as:

-where $m$ represents the number of surviving species and $\mathbf{1}_m$ is the $m$-dimensional vector of ones.
+where $m$ represents the number of surviving species and $\vec{r}_m$ is the $m$-dimensional vector of growth rates of surviving species.
+For a given set of surviving species, the GLV equations have a unique fixed point, as given by Eq.~\eqref{eq:nStar}.

 \textit{Feasibility verification.}---If computing $\vec{N}^*$ yields negative abundances for any species, then the set of surviving species is not feasible.
 If the set is feasible, then we ascertain if the abundances of survivors from simulations and Eq.~\eqref{eq:nStar} are close enough (within numerical error).
 If we find that our guess of the surviving species is either infeasible or outside numerical error, then we assume that our extinction threshold was incorrect.
 In this case, we increase our threshold by a factor of 10 and repeat our procedure to identify surviving species.
 We do so until we reach a threshold abundance of $10^{-1}$.
 If we still fail to find a feasible steady state whose predicted abundances match our simulations, then we assume that we have not yet reached steady-state.
 In this case, we continue the simulation for additional time $t=1000$ from this point, and repeat the process of identifying survivors after this additional time using the same procedure above.
 Once we find a feasible set of survivors with their steady-state abundances, we check their stability.
 We discard the small minority of simulations (approximately~0.1\%) that fail to converge to a uninvasible steady state by $t = 50300$.